walinejs/waline/docs/en/guide/client/visitor.md

 # Article reading statistics

-Same as Valine, Waline also supports article reading statistics, and the data structure is consistent with Valine, facilitating seamless migration for Valine users.
+Waline supports article reading statistics, you can enable it by setting the `visitor` option to `true`:

 ```js
 Waline({